Skip to content

-Organic certification is not protective against heavy-metal contamination, and is associated with elevated loads in several food categories
+Organic certification is not protective against heavy-metal contamination, and in some food matrices is associated with higher loads

-The finding is load-bearing for the wiki’s brand-legal audience, for any consumer-facing risk communication, and for the relationship between the organic certification system and the Heavy Metal Tested & Certified program.
+The finding bears on consumer-facing risk communication and on how the organic certification system relates to heavy-metal occurrence.
 Organic certification regulates inputs and farming practices; it does not regulate soil-uptake outcomes for heavy metals and does not include any occurrence-monitoring requirement for Pb, Cd, As, or Hg in the certified product.
-The two certification systems are addressing orthogonal problems.
-A brand certified to one is not certified to the other, and the literature now documents specific food matrices where the orthogonality is empirically visible as elevated metal loads in the organic-certified product.
+Organic certification and heavy-metal occurrence are orthogonal: organic status does not constrain the contamination outcome, and the literature now documents specific food matrices where that orthogonality is empirically visible as elevated metal loads in the organic-certified product.

 The cocoa signal (Hands 2024)